nickma101/nickma101.github.io/index.md

 <img src="image.jpg" width="200" height="200"/>
 </div>

 <p STYLE="margin:40px 0px 40px"> Hi there!
-I am a communication science PhD candidate interested in news selection and computational methods.
+I am a PhD candidate in communication science at the VU Amsterdam.
+I am particularly interested in the drivers of individuals' news selections as well as the use of computational methods for social science.
 Feel free to hit me up if you like my work.</p>